hudsonruhlig/activity07-joins/activity07-joins.md

 **Response**:

+Looking at the websites there are no Denny’s outside of the United States and there are La Quinta’s outside of the United States.

 If we wanted to do this using the datasets, would we need to ?
 Don’t worry about implementing this yet, you only need to brainstorm some ideas.
 Include at least one idea as your answer, but you are welcome to write down a few options too.

 **Response**:

+We would need to join the datasets and isolate the variables of interest (addresses).

 ### Preparing to Join